zhangwei217245/DynamicJob/README.md

 To know more about the HBase shell command, please follow the link below:

 **Notice: Do not delete or make changes to exisiting HBase tables.
-You make create your own HBase table and play with it.**
+You may create your own HBase table and play with it.**

 [HBase Tutorial](https://www.tutorialspoint.com/hbase/index.htm)

 [HBase shell commands](https://learnhbase.wordpress.com/2013/03/02/hbase-shell-commands/)

+**To quit the HBase shell, simply press `Ctrl+d`**

+Another way to examin whether HBase is up:

+<http://geotwitter.ttu.edu:16010/master-status>  (*Only accessible via TTU campus network or TTU VPN*)

 ## To Boost Spark